Skip to Content

 I often find that I feel most connected to God when I am outside, completely engrossed in the wonders of creation.
 Since our passion (gardening) is so closely tied to the earth, I imagine most gardeners have a similar experience.
 While simply resting or meditating in the garden can be a spiritual practice in itself, …

-Read More about 15 Beautiful Flowers in the Bible to Grow in Your Garden
+Read More about 15 Inspiring Flowers from the Bible to Grow at Home

 As gardeners, we know that plants hold immeasurable value, from intrinsic beauty to life-saving medicine.
 Yet an alarming number of plants have gone extinct, and one in five existing plants is in danger of disappearing as well.
 More than four thousand of these endangered plants grow in the US, and you can help save them …